firozshk/CyberSecurityWeek/Challenges/Day 2: Azure Security/HOL_1/README.md

 Task 2: Connect Azure Activity to Sentinel

+Task 3: Create a workbook for Azure Activity

-Task 3: Create a custom analytic rule that uses the Azure Activity data connector.
+Task 4: Create a custom analytic rule that uses the Azure Activity data connector.